TigranGalstyan/tigrangalstyan.github.io/_pages/about.md

 # Publications

+## Conference Papers

+1. **Teaching Visual Language Models to Navigate using Maps**
+   Nurijanyan, N., Tamazyan, H., Galstyan, T.   (2025) *7th Robot Learning Workshop: Towards Robots with Human-Level Abilities*

+2. **Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution**
+   Vardanyan, E., Minasyan, A., Hunanyan, S., Galstyan, T., Dalalyan, A. (2023)
+   *Proceedings of the 41st International Conference on Machine Learning, PMLR*, 235, 49203-49225

+3. **Matching Map Recovery with an Unknown Number of Outliers**
+   Minasyan, A., Galstyan, T., Hunanyan, S., Dalalyan, A. (2023)
+   *International Conference on Artificial Intelligence and Statistics*, 891-906
+   Publisher: PMLR

+4. **Failure modes of domain generalization algorithms**
+   Galstyan, T., Harutyunyan, H., Khachatrian, H., Steeg, G.V., Galstyan, A. (2022)
+   *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, 19077-19086

+5. **BioRelEx 1.0: Biological relation extraction benchmark**
+   Khachatrian, H., Nersisyan, L., Hambardzumyan, K., Galstyan, T., Hakobyan, A., Arakelyan, A., Rzhetsky, A., Galstyan, A. (2019)
+   *Proceedings of the 18th bionlp workshop and shared task*, 176-190

 ## Journal Articles

 1. **Optimality of the Least Sum of Logarithms in the Problem of Matching Map Recovery in the Presence of Noise and Outliers**